Hold the Harissa

 Why the hotel name meaning blue cat?
 No one could tell me.
 As a childless cat lady, I was delighted to spot two curled up kitties on an office chair, as well as other cats during my travels.
 Malagasy like felines, I learned.

-And, I loved my adventures in Mada.
+No street food, but plenty of other delectable edibles in Mada, and even more to nourish the spirit.
+I loved my adventures there.
 For more, see my previous posts: Discovering the Unique Wonder of Madagascar and Madagascar’s Intriguing Ancestor Rituals

 If not a Tales and Travel follower, please sign up here.
 Trust me.
 It’s safe.
 Your address is not shared.